Guide

 Insurance

-• Workers Compensation: current (WorkCover QLD)
+• Workers Compensation: current ([state scheme or insurer])

 Key Personnel

-Lisa Nguyen, Owner / Operations Manager
+[Owner Name], Owner / Operations Manager

-8 years experience in commercial cleaning operations.
+[number] years experience in commercial cleaning operations.
 Manages all client relationships, quality inspections, and staff training.
 Holds Certificate IV in Cleaning Management.

-5 years experience.
+[number] years experience.
 Supervises the healthcare cleaning team.
 Trained in infection control procedures and clinical waste handling.
 Holds Certificate III in Cleaning Operations.

 Contact